A Deep Learning-Based FPGA Function Block Detection Method with Bitstream to Image Transformation: Experimental Results

 Taking Xilinx Zynq-7000 SoC Z-7020, Xilinx Zynq-7000 SoC Z-7030, and Xilinx Zynq UltraScale+ MPSoC ZU9EG as examples, the processing time of transforming a bitstream into an image is reported in Fig.~\ref{fig11}, together with the bitstream length.
 The processing time is measured on a single Intel Xeon Gold 5118 CPU@2.30GHz.
 It is evident that the processing time of transforming a bitstream into an image is almost proportional to the bitstream length, which is determined by the FPGA device.

 As is shown in Fig.~\ref{fig12}, the processing time per image of the YOLOv3 inference process varies with the input size of the DNN.
-Before fed into the DNN, the images are resized to the input size of the DNN.
-Therefore, the processing time of YOLOv3 inference has no relationship with the size of the image-coded representation of bitstream.
+Since the images are resized to the input size before fed into the DNN, the processing time of YOLOv3 inference has no relationship with the size of the image transformed from bitstream.
+It is shown that the processing time of YOLOv3 inference increases as the input size of YOLOv3 increases.
+The model with a large input size has no accuracy improvement while sacrificing the computation cost.
+Besides, the processing time of inference process for SSD300 is 0.0840s per image.
+The processing time for inference is measured on an NVIDIA Tesla P100 GPU.
 The confidence threshold is set as 0.5 and the IoU threshold is set as 0.45 for inference.
-The processing time is measured on an NVIDIA Tesla P100 GPU.
-It is shown that the processing time of YOLOv3 inference increases as the input size of YOLOv3 increases.
-Besides, the processing time of the SSD inference process is 0.0803s per image, also measured on an NVIDIA Tesla P100 GPU.
-The thresholds are set the same as YOLOv3.
-The input size of SSD is 300$\times$300$\times$3.